florating/skincare-routine-helper/README.md

 ## Journal:

 #### Mon, 10/18:
-**HIGHLIGHT:** TBD
+**HIGHLIGHT:** Livesearch now works!

 <details>

 **accomplishments:**
 - setup serialize property for Product ORM class in model.py
-- setup draggable and snappable skincare steps
+- revamped livesearch in testing mode to use SQLAlchemy instead of pure SQL for queries
-- revamped livesearch in testing mode
+- setup draggable and snappable skincare steps for skincare routines

 **blockers:**
 - build familiarity with React, to use it to make some components...